andrijaantunovic/OneFuncButton/README.md

 }
 ```

-##Macros
+## Macros

-Debouncing time can be changed by changing the DEBOUNCING_TIME macro in the function.
+Debouncing time can be changed by changing the DEBOUNCING_TIME macro in the library source code.
 By default it is 15 ms.